Why should I choose Beyond Band of Brothers Tours?

 On our tours in Europe, we recommend each participant bring one suitcase and one carry-on bag due to the limited capacity for luggage storage on motor coaches.
 Our luggage allowance and regulations may be different from airline requirements.
 We recommend you check the luggage restrictions directly with your airlines to avoid any additional or excess luggage fees.

-On the Eastern Front, Vietnam War and Pacific Theater Tours, where we travel by plane between the cities we visit during the tour, the luggage limit is strictly one checked bag up to 50 lb. and one carry on item, per airline regulations.
+On the Eastern Front, Vietnam War and Pacific Theater Tours, where we travel by plane between the cities we visit during the tour, the luggage limit is strictly one checked bag up to 50 lbs. and one carry on item, per airline regulations.
 Any excess baggage fee charged by the airline for exceeding this weight or checking additional bags must be covered in full by the participant.

 What types of currency are used on the tours?

 The type of currency depends on the tour.
-Taken as a whole, our tours cover areas where the Euro, U.S. Dollar, Ruble, Zloty, Forint, Pounds, and Dong are used.
+Taken as a whole, our tours cover areas where the Euro, U.S. Dollar, Ruble, Zloty, Forint, Pound, and Dong are used.
 Your travel consultant will be able to help you determine what currency you will need for your specific tour.

 Is there an opportunity to do laundry on the tours?